 Looking for one of the best kid friendly restaurants in Vancouver BC?
-The Cactus Club Cafe offers delicious dishes and an atmosphere that suits family nights out, and large group events all at the same time.
+The Cactus Club Cafe offers delicious dishes the whole family can enjoy in a comfortable, vibrant setting.
+It's a great place for group dining!

-The vibe is upscale but not in a stuffy, hushed tones way; the space is filled with lively conversations and hearty laughter from every corner, making it a truly comfortable restaurant for diners of all ages.
+The vibe is upscale but not in a stuffy, hushed tones way.
+The casual dining restaurant is filled with lively conversations and hearty laughter from every corner.
+The buzz of conversation makes it a truly comfortable restaurant for diners of all ages.

-From the colorful lighting to the stylish bar, even to the large modern bathrooms (the women's bathroom is pictured above), this Cactus Club Cafe location is a fun, vibrant restaurant for so many different occasions.
+There's colorful lighting, a stylish bar, and even the large modern bathrooms (the women's bathroom is pictured above).
+This Cactus Club Cafe location is a fun, vibrant restaurant for so many different occasions.

-As a bonus: the location is right next to the Olympic torch sculpture from when the 2010 Winter Olympics were held in Vancouver BC.
-The torches light up at night, and it's a spectacular sight (and great photo opp!) against the city skyscrapers from one direction and the harbour from the other.
+As a bonus: the location is right next to the Olympic cauldron sculpture from when the 2010 Winter Olympics were held in Vancouver BC.
+The Olympic torches light up at night.
+It's a spectacular sight (and great photo opp!) against the city skyscrapers from one direction and the harbour from the other.

-As with all of the restaurants we visited during our Victoria BC/Vancouver BC trip, I ordered a local wine while my husband ordered a local craft beer.
+As with all of the restaurants we visited during our Victoria BC/Vancouver BC trip, I ordered a local wine.
+Meanwhile, my husband ordered a local craft beer.
 The dark red wine you see above is a slightly sinful, rich Burrowing Owl Cabernet Franc ($15/6 oz).
 This deep purple wine hails from Oliver BC and is a full bodied red with intense black fruit flavors.

-The menu differs slightly from each location, and if you visit the Cactus Club Cafe website you can scroll through and see menus from each location.
+The menu differs slightly from each Cactus Club Cafe location.
 Here's a look at what we enjoyed at the Cactus Club Cafe - Coal Harbour location.

 We started with some super spicy Chicken Wings ($13.50) and a plate of garlicky green beans.

-While there is no official children's menu at any of the Cactus Club Cafe locations, the menu is not only packed with kid-friendly items, but all locations have an unprinted rule that they will basically make whatever the customer orders.
+While there is no official children's menu at any of the Cactus Club Cafe locations, the menu is not only packed with kid-friendly items.
+And, all locations have an unprinted rule that they will basically make whatever the customer orders.
 That said, even my picky eaters were able to find dishes on the main food menu that they enjoyed.

 One of the kids enjoyed the Pesto Chicken Quesadilla ($11.75), which was a cheese quesadilla made with blended cheeses, basil pesto, sundried cranberries, honey lime dip and served on a bed of tortilla chip slices.

-Perhaps one of the most popular dishes at Cactus Club Cafe is their Butternut Squash Ravioli with Prawns ($24.75) - butternut squash and mascarpone ravioli, truffle butter, sautéed jumbo prawns, pine nuts, crispy sage.
+Perhaps one of the most popular dishes at Cactus Club Cafe is their Butternut Squash Ravioli with Prawns ($24.75).
+This has butternut squash and mascarpone ravioli, truffle butter, sautéed jumbo prawns, pine nuts, crispy sage.

-Hubby and I ordered this as an appetizer (comes with three large ravilie and prawns) while my cousin's wife ordered the entree, shown above.
+Hubby and I ordered this as an appetizer, which comes with three large ravioli and prawns.
+Meanwhile my cousin's wife ordered the entree size, shown above.
 The crispy sage is the perfect flavor finisher for the sweet mascarpone ravioli and buttery prawns and pine nuts.
 Delicious!

 For my main course, I ordered a half size of the Raincoast Greens Salad ($17.50/full size).
 It has fresh greens, grilled chicken breast, avocado, tomatoes, spicy pecans, cucumber, feta, lemon-thyme vinaigrette.
 This is a very filling salad, and a very large salad for a half sized salad, so I was happy I took the waitress's advice and just ordered the half!
 There was still a lot leftover, and I was stuffed.
 However, it wasn't my favorite dish of the evening, and I think the next time I would try something else as a main course.